-In criminal law, all crimes can be broken down into different elements which, in order to convict, must then be proven in a court of law beyond a reasonable doubt.
-Most crimes require that three elements be present: a criminal act (actus reus), criminal intent (mens rea), and a concurrence of the previous two elements.
-Some crimes require a fourth element to be present known as causation.
+In United States criminal law, all crimes can be broken down into different elements.
+In order to convict the defendant, these elements of a crime must then be proven in a court of law beyond a reasonable doubt.
+Most crimes require that three essential elements be present: a criminal act (actus reus), criminal intent (mens rea), and a concurrence of the previous two elements.
+Depending on the crime, there can also be a fourth element known as causation.

 1. Criminal Act (Actus Reus)

-Actus reus (Latin for guilty act) occurs when any unlawful act or unlawful omission of an act, as required by legal statute, takes place.
-Words can also be considered acts in criminal law: purgery, verbal threats, conspiracy, or solicitation.
-Thoughts, on the other hand, are not considered criminal; rather, they contribute to the second element: intent.
+Words can in fact be considered criminal acts and incur the following charges: purgery, verbal threats, conspiracy, or solicitation.
+Thoughts, on the other hand, are not considered a criminal act but can instead contribute to the second element: intent.

 2. Criminal intent (Mens Rea)

 What is meant by the concept of mens rea, however, varies widely.
 In 2016, the US Supreme Court issued a decision that backed the American Law Institute’s definition of the term in their Modern Penal Code (MPC).
-In the MPC, it states that guilt can be contributed to an individual if they have acted purposely, knowingly, recklessly or negligently.
+The MPC states that an individual may be considered guilty if they have acted purposely, knowingly, recklessly, or negligently.

-Much of the time, this fourth element is present in a criminal case.
-Causation refers to the relationship between the defendant conduct and the end result.
+This fourth element of a crime is present in most, but not all criminal cases.
+Causation refers to the relationship between the defendant’s conduct and the end result.
 The prosecution must prove beyond a reasonable doubt that the defendant’s actions were what led to the resulting crime in question, which is typically harm or injury.